 The costs don’t end there, though.
 You might also be required to apply for a resident’s pass like EntrePass or Employment Pass- whichever you choose, the Ministry of Manpower will charge you an application fee at the very least.

 But, still, that’s not all.
 You’ll ultimately incur additional indirect expenses from buying or renting business premises, hiring local representatives, and making business license applications.

 Next Steps After Setting Up a Business in Singapore

-Once you register a company in Singapore as a foreigner, you should proceed to:
+Once you register a company in Singapore as a foreign national, you should proceed to:

 Apply for relevant business licenses from Singapore’s GoBusinessplatform.